Prima.cpp: Fast 30-70B LLM Inference on Heterogeneous and Low-Resource Home Clusters: Experiments

 \textbf{Halda.} A proper layer partitioning is critical for fast inference.
 As shown in Table \ref{table:token-latency-and-ttft}, prima.cpp with Halda reduces TPOT by up to 31$\times$ over prima.cpp (w/o halda).
 For small models, Halda selects the most powerful device (D3) to run all layers, while exo partitions by memory ratio, assigning more layers to weak devices.
 For larger models, where disk offloading is unavoidable, Halda balances workloads to reduce I/O pressure or prioritizes devices with strong CPU and fast disk, whereas exo often overloads slow-disk devices, causing TPOT to spike.
 Appendix \ref{sec:ablation-halda-vs-heuristic-schedulers} compares Halda with two heuristic baselines, further showing its effectiveness and novelty.

 \textbf{PRP with multiple per-token rounds.} To evaluate PRP in isolation, we built a CPU cluster with 4 devices, each with 8 cores, 8 GiB RAM, and an SSD of 2 GB/s.
 We tested models from 8-72B, and assigned layers evenly across devices.
-For example, for models with 80 layers, at the per-token round $k=1$, layers were split 20:20:20:20; at $k=2$, 10:10:10:10, and so on.
-With large models (>60B) and $k=1$, PRP degrades to PP and provides no benefit due to the prefetch-release conflict (see Appendix \ref{appendix:prefetch-release-effect}).
-In contrast, with $k\ge2$, Fig. \ref{fig:token-latency-over-k} shows that PRP halves TPOT by eliminating the prefetch-release conflict and allowing finer-grained overlap of disk loading (see Appendix \ref{appendix:how-piped-ring-parallelism-solve-the-prefetch-release-effect}).
+For example, for models with 80 layers, layers were split 20:20:20:20 at $k=1$, 10:10:10:10 at $k=2$, and so on.
+With large models (>60B) and $k=1$, PRP degrades to PP and provides no benefit due to the prefetch-release conflict.
+In contrast, with $k\ge2$, Fig. \ref{fig:token-latency-over-k} shows that PRP halves TPOT by resolving the conflict and allowing finer-grained overlap of disk loading.
+Appendices \ref{sec:latency-composition-before-and-after-applying-prp}, \ref{sec:ablation-prp-heterogenous-testbed} draw the same results on a heterogenous testbed.
 With small models (<45B) and sufficient memory, the model fits in the cluster without disk offloading.
 Then, increasing $k$ has minimal impact on TPOT, aside from minor overhead from additional communication and kernel launches.
 This shows that PRP is more effective than PP for 70B-scale models.